jmandel/ucum.js/README.md

 ## Units conversion

-`ucum.convert`: Convert a value (represented as a Javascript Number) from one UCUM unit (represented as a string) to another, assuming they are conformant.
+`ucum.convert`: Convert a value (represented as a Javascript Number) from one UCUM unit (represented as a case-sensitive UCUM string) to another, assuming they are conformant.

 ```
 var one_inch = ucum.convert(2.54, 'cm', '[in_i]');